sutragraph/sutracli/README.md

 - For the Roadmap Agent to fully discover and navigate inter-project connections (e.g., API calls, message queues, WebSockets), **cross-indexing** is required during the indexing phase.
 This builds a dependency graph of external links that standard parsing might miss.
 Without it, the agent can't trace code flows across projects, resulting in incomplete roadmaps.
 - Do not run cross-indexing parallelly for multiple projects, as it can lead to conflicts and incomplete or incorrect dependency graphs.

+**Supported Languages and Parsing:**

+Sutrakit uses [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) for advanced AST-based parsing to extract code blocks such as functions, classes, methods, etc. Currently, this is fully supported only for Python, TypeScript, and JavaScript, where custom extractors have been implemented for precise structure extraction and embedding.
+For other languages, the tool falls back to default file-based indexing, where individual code blocks are not extracted—instead, embeddings are generated based on chunks of a certain word length.
+As a result, the quality of semantic search, analysis, and insights may vary for unsupported languages.

 ## 📝 Key Features